 - Generally, if you are hearing echo, it means that there is a device out there that is channeling your audio back.
-To determine which participant is the issue: - Host can mute the attendee one at a time - Host can mute all, and unmute one at a time - Attendee can mute him/herself - The source of echo can also be from: - Speakers (such as TV or soundbar) that are too loud - Echo cancellation has failed (device or performance issue) - A bad microphone - Causes of audio echo: - A participant has both the computer and telephone audio active Fix: Leave the computer audio - Participants with computer or telephones speakers that are too close to each other Fix: Leave the audio from one of the computers or hang up one of the phones - Multiple computer with active audio in the same conference room Fix: If you are in a conference room with multiple devices, please disconnect computer audio from the other devices.
+To determine which participant is the issue: - Host can mute the attendee one at a time - Host can mute all, and unmute one at a time - Attendee can mute him/herself - The source of echo can also be from: - Speakers (such as TV or soundbar) that are too loud - Echo cancellation has failed (device or performance issue) - A bad microphone - Causes of audio echo: - A participant has both the computer and telephone audio active Fix: Leave the computer audio - Participants with computer or telephones speakers that are too close to each other - Fix: Leave the audio on one computer, or hang up one phone - Multiple computers with active audio in the same physical room Fix: If you are in a room with multiple devices, disconnect computer audio from the other devices.
+Or, if two people are connecting in the same physical room, one mutes their mic and speakers, relying on the other's.

-To leave the computer audio: Click up arrow next to microphone icon at lower left of screen
+To leave the computer audio: Click up arrow next to microphone icon at lower left of screen.